Conditions for successful data assimilation: The collapse and non-collapse of particle filters

 \subsection{The case of the optimal particle filter}

 It was shown in \cite{Snyder}, that the optimal particle filter collapses if the Frobenius norm of the covariance matrix of $\left(HQH^T+R\right)^{-0.5}HAx^{n-1}$ is large (asymptotically infinite as $k\rightarrow \infty$).
-However if this Frobenius norm is small, then the variance of the logarithm of the weights is also small so that the optimal particle filter works just fine (i.e. it does not collapse).
-We now investigate the role the effective dimension of section \ref{sec:EffectiveDimension} plays for the collapse of the optimal particle filter.
+However if this Frobenius norm is moderate, then the variance of the logarithm of the weights is also moderate so that the optimal particle filter works just fine (i.e. it does not collapse) even if $k$ is large.
+We now investigate the role the effective dimension of section~\ref{sec:EffectiveDimension} plays for the collapse of the optimal particle filter.